shoelim/shoelim.github.io/_pages/portfolio.md

 Some central research themes:<br>
 - Randomness in/of/for robust and reliable machine learning
 - Implicit regularization in machine learning
-- Dynamical systems and statistical mechanics ideas for machine learning
+- Machine learning from the lens of dynamical systems and statistical mechanics
 <br>
 <br>